-In order to reduce redundant paperwork and analysis in the NEPA process, (See 40 CFR 1501.11-12) the previous documents and their associated information or analysis are hereby incorporated by reference.
+In order to reduce redundant paperwork and analysis in the NEPA process, the previous documents and their associated information or analysis are hereby incorporated by reference.

-1.8 Relationship to Relevant Laws, Regulations, Policies and Other Plans
+1.8 Relationship to Relevant Laws, Regulations, Policies and Other Plans oil and gas on the public domain.

-The mandate of the BLM as derived from various laws, including the MLA and the Federal Land Policy and Management Act of 1976 (FLPMA), as amended, is to promote the exploration and development of oil and gas on the public domain.
 Additionally, the Federal Onshore Oil and Gas Leasing Reform Act of 1987 states lease sales shall be held for each State where eligible lands are available at least quarterly and more frequently if the Secretary of the Interior determines such sales are necessary.